Little-known EU passenger rights can mean big cash for Canadians on delayed flights

-Passengers can choose which rules they want to apply to their case and that may require some research.
+Passengers can choose which regulations — Canadian or European — they want to apply to their case and that may require some research.

 In some cases, the EU rules are more lucrative compared to the Canadian rules and vice versa.
 For example, a passenger delayed by five hours when flying from London to Toronto would collect $400 under the new Canadian rules or $880 under EU regulations.
 But if the passenger was delayed for more than nine hours, the Canadian rules would net the highest payout: $1,000.